ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.4.4

+- Fix bug in Best Save Viewer in the documentation (under FAQ).

 ## 3.4.3

 - Fix Elvia config so it can be used independently on any node.